Tracardi/tracardi-api/manual/en/docs/flow/actions/write_to_memory_action.md

 to memory, or error detail on port **error** if one occured.

 ## Configuration

-#### With form
-- Key - that's a key to your data.
-Later you will be able to access your data with it.
-- Value - that's path to the value that you want to associate with given key.
+- Key - A name of the variable that will hold saved data.
+- Value - Any string or reference to data inside workflow.
+This can be an object, or any value.
-- Time to live - that's a number of seconds, after which the value will be deleted.
+- Time to live - The number of seconds, after which the value will be deleted.

 #### Advanced configuration
 ```json